Epoxy Resin Calculator — Free Tools for Any Project

 Step 3: Mix by weight, not volume

 Once you have your resin amount (in ml or grams), use a digital scale to measure Part A and Part B. For most resins with 1:1 ratio, divide your total amount in half.
-For example, if you need 100g total resin, measure 50g Part A + 50g Part B. Our Small Batch Mixing Calculator handles any ratio (1:1, 2:1, 4:1).
+For example, if you need 100g total resin, measure 50g Part A + 50g Part B. Our Resin Ratio Calculator handles any ratio (1:1, 2:1, 4:1) with a full volume vs weight explainer and reference tables.

 Step 4: Add colors and additives